awsdocs/amazon-s3-userguide/doc_source/enabling-cors-examples.md

 When you enable CORS on the bucket, the access control lists \(ACLs\) and other access permission policies continue to apply\.

 **Important**
 In the new S3 console, the CORS configuration must be JSON\.
-For examples CORS configurations in JSON and XML, see [Creating a cross\-origin resource sharing \(CORS\) configuration](ManageCorsUsing.md)\.
+For examples CORS configurations in JSON and XML, see [CORS configuration](ManageCorsUsing.md)\.

 **To add a CORS configuration to an S3 bucket**